rybalkinsd/kotlin-boot-camp/lecture07/slides/PITCHME.md

 ---
 @title[DB Server]
-We setup DB server in cloud for you
+We did setup DB server in cloud for you:
 Machine address: @css[highlight](54.224.37.210)
 Port: @css[highlight](5432)
 You have individual database, use your assigned number: